This country is covered by UNISDR's Europe office.

 5. Ministry of Health

-- Institute for Space Applications & Remote Sensing
+• Institute for Astronomy, Astrophysics, Space Applications & Remote Sensing

-9. Ministry of Maritime Affairs and the Aegean
+8. Ministry of Maritime Affairs and Insular Policy

 The Hellenic National Platform for DRR (HNP-DRR) shall be constantly open to new stakeholders.